RESOURCE HUB

 Festivals - Remembrance

-Fiona has created a Powerpoint with some remembrance photos that she has taken.
+Fiona has created a Powerpoint with some Remembrance photos that she has taken.
 Use them as worksheets, for discussion, in services, as an on-screen powerpoint and more!
 We hope they will be a useful tool for you to talk and think about Remembrance Day with young people.
-Click here to view or download the file.
+Click on the image to view or download the file.

 This a display Fiona created at her school in 2019.
 She asked the pupils to bring in stories of their relatives who had served.
 There were some amazing stories.
 They then talked about them in the school's Remembrance Day assembly.
 It was very moving.